-If you notice any changes to your skin, your doctor will examine you, paying particular attention to any spots you have identified as changed or suspicious.
-The doctor will ask if you or your family have a history of melanoma.
-The doctor may assess the spot using the ‘ABCDE’ criteria:
+If you notice any changes to your skin, your doctor will examine you using a handheld magnifying instrument called a dermoscope, looking carefully at any spots you have identified as changed or suspicious.
+They will consider the signs known as ABCDE guidelines:

 - Asymmetry – are the halves of each mole different?

-- Border – are the edges irregular, scalloped or notched?
+- Border – are the edges uneven, scalloped or notched?

 - Colour – are there differing shades and colour patches?

 - Diameter – is the spot greater than 6 mm across?

 - Evolving – has the spot changed over time (size, shape, surface, colour, bleeding, itching)?